zhemao/ez8/README.md

 C, some test assembly programs, and a three-stage pipelined processor written in Verilog.

+The RTL description is designed to be used on the Arrow SoCKit.
+You may be able to port it to other Cyclone V-based boards, such as the DE1-SoC board, but you will have to change the pin assignments in the settings file.

 ## Instructions for Verification

 To verify that the processor is functioning correctly.
 Perform the following